 |To Ubud||~Rp 180,000||~Rp 270,000||~Rp 350,000||~Rp 450,000|

-But relative to what you may spend on a taxi ride back home, these rates are still likely to be reasonable.
-If you find that these rates are affordable for your budget, then, by all means, take advantage of the hassle-free choice.
+But relative to what I would pay on a taxi ride back in the United States, these rates are still quite reasonable.
+So if you find that these rates are affordable for your budget, then, by all means, take advantage of the hassle-free choice.

-On the other hand, if you want to save 50-70% of the transportation cost to your hotel, and are willing to be a little adventurous, then read my tips posted on the Beginner’s Guide to Bali Airport Transfer.
+On the other hand, if you want to save 50-70% of the transportation cost to your hotel, check out this Guide to Bali Airport Taxis.

-Otherwise, you can hire your own private driver to pick-you up at the airport at a discounted price.
+Otherwise, you can book a private Bali transportation service online at a discounted price.

-Depending on your itinerary, what region of the island you are staying, your budget, and your experience, renting a motorbike can be the most efficient and affordable way of sightseeing the island.
-The rental can run about Rp50,000-70,000/day, and a full tank of gas is about Rp20,000.
+Depending on your itinerary, what region of the island you are staying, your budget, and your experience, renting a motorbike can be the most efficient and affordable way of getting around in Bali.
+A scooter rental can run about Rp50,000-70,000/day, and a full tank of gas is about Rp20,000.

 Kura Kura is Bali’s best version of a public shuttle bus.
 As of 2018, you can travel between most popular Bali destinations using the shuttle bus (Kuta, Legian, Seminyak, Ubud, Sanur, Jimbaran, Uluwatu, Nusa Dua).
 With fares starting from only Rp20,000 one-way (up to Rp80,000 depending on the Line), Kura Kura is the most budget-friendly method of moving across towns.